bestephe/titan/README.md

 # Titan
-The code for the implementation of Eurosys 2017 paper submission #16.
+The code for the implementation of USENIX ATC 2017 paper submission #42.